 Stephen Anthony Smith was born in the Bronx, New York City, and was one of six children.
 He had four older sisters and his younger brother, Basil, was killed in a car accident in 1992.

 His parents are originally from the U.S. Virgin Islands.
 Smith's dad, who he rarely talked to before he passed away in 2018, managed a hardware store.
 His mother, Janet Smith, died in 2017 after a battle with cancer.

-After attending Thomas Edison High School in Queens, Smith spent one year at the Fashion Institute of Technology before receiving a college basketball scholarship to play at Winston-Salem State University, a historically black university in North Carolina.
-He played under Hall-of-Fame coach Clarence Gaines and joined the Omega Psi Phi fraternity.
+After his early life attending Thomas Edison High School in Queens, Smith spent one year at the Fashion Institute of Technology before receiving a college basketball scholarship to play at Winston-Salem State University, a historically black university in North Carolina.
+He became a basketball player under Hall-of-Fame coach Clarence Gaines and joined the Omega Psi Phi fraternity.

-It hasn't been all smooth sailing between ESPN and Smith.
+It hasn't been all smooth sailing between ESPN and Smith, though.
 The network suspended him for a week in 2014 for his controversial comments about former NFL running back Ray Rice's domestic abuse scandal.

 Considering he was making a reported $5 million each year before landing his mega contract in 2019 with ESPN, according to the New York Post, Smith has built a pretty sizable net worth over his 30-year media career.

-According to Celebrity Net Worth, Smith is worth $16 million today.
-Though it isn't quite as large as some of the other figures in his field like Bob Costas and Al Michaels, it's still a good chunk of change for the expert in screaming matches.
+According to Celebrity Net Worth, Stephen A. Smith is worth $16 million today.
+Though it isn't quite as large as some of the other figures in his field like Bob Costas or Al Michaels, it's still a good chunk of change for the expert in screaming matches.
 And you have to give the man some credit.
 He sure as hell knows how to entertain people.

 Still just 53 years old and one of ESPN's most-valued employees, don't expect Stephen A. Smith or his cowboy hat to go anywhere.